artainmo/web-development/other/kubernetes/README.md

     ports:
     - containerPort: 80
 </pre>
-To add this pod in cluster use `kubectl apply -f <filename>.yaml`, subsequently `kubectl get pods` can be used to view the new running pod.<br>
-The pod can be deleted with `kubectl delete -f <filename>.yaml`

 #### Deployment controller
 Here is an example of a .yaml file for a Deployment controller: